How to keep your rabbits cool in the summer heat

 Top 10 tips to keep rabbits cool in summer

 - Move your rabbits' hutch out of the sun into a cooler place (this may even be inside)

 - A fan can be used to keep the air cool and create airflow, however, do not blow the fan directly onto the rabbits and ensure they have enough room to move away if they wish.
+Cover any wires with rabbit-proof covering to avoid your pet chewing on dangerous electrics.
 A cold, rung out towel can be placed over the run to provide shade and the fan can be blown onto this to help lower the temperature.
 Be careful to not cover the whole hutch as the rabbits will still need airflow to keep cool and ensure that the towel isn't dripping wet to avoid drenching your rabbits.

 - Rabbits are not good swimmers so please don’t encourage them to jump in a pool as the shock could even prove fatal.
 Instead, try freezing a large bottle of water or ice packs and wrapping them in an old, clean tea towel and place in the hutch.
 That way, if your rabbits feel hot, they can lie next to the bottle to keep cool.

 - Consider purchasing a special self-cooling mat which can be placed on the floor of the hutch or run to lower temperatures and provide respite from the heat

 - Marble tiles or slates are brilliant to introduce into a run and keep it cool so your rabbits can lie on it if needed.
 Be careful to ensure the tiles remain in the shade, though, as the tiles can become extremely hot if placed in direct sunlight.